 Exclusion as a Blessing: The Italian Retrieval of Cynicism

+Roberto Mosciatti

 Abstract

 Relying on historical considerations and on the reevaluation of Greek Cynicism promoted by authors such as Peter Sloterdijk, Paul Navia, and William Desmond, this paper will explore why contemporary Italian philosophical theories acquire a more valuable significance if examined from a “cynic” perspective.
 This standpoint provides a better understanding of how Italian philosophers look at their predecessors, while also explaining the uncanny combination of anti-humanistic and cosmopolitical elements embodied in the “Italian difference.”
 Furthermore, a cynic reading makes it easier to justify both the ascetic categories of “mysticism,” “weakness,” “bareness,” etc. that have shaped the Italian Heidegerrian Left beginning in the 1980s, as well as the relevance of the Franciscan message in philosophical debates.